Fix Pothos Not Bushy & Boost Leaf Density

 Conclusion

-Pothos not bushier is often a sign your plant needs slight adjustments, not a failure on your part.
+Pothos not bushy is often a sign your plant needs slight adjustments, not a failure on your part.
 By focusing on light, pruning, soil, and environmental factors, you can transform long, leggy vines into thick, cascading greenery.

 Implementing these simple tips will encourage dense growth that enhances any indoor space.
 With patience and consistent care, your pothos can become the lush centerpiece you’ve always wanted, impressing both friends and fellow plant enthusiasts.